MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-azure-policies.md

 The policy to install AMA performs the following functions:

-- Evaluates if new Azure Stack HCI clusters have the `AzureMonitoringAgent` extension installed.
+- Evaluates if Azure Stack HCI clusters have the `AzureMonitoringAgent` extension installed.

-- Enforces a remediation task to install AMA on clusters that aren't compliant with the policy.
+- Installs AMA on clusters that aren't compliant with the policy through a remediation task.

 <details>
   <summary><b>Expand this section to see the policy definition in JSON.</b></summary>